oleh19127/Sorting-files-by-extension/README.md

 ## Windows

-1. Keep and download file(No virus) <a  href="https://github.com/oleh312/Sorting-files-by-extension/releases/download/v1.6/sort_windows.exe">sort_windows.exe</a>
+1. Keep and download file(No virus) <a  href="https://github.com/oleh312/Sorting-files-by-extension/releases/download/v1.7/sort_windows.exe">sort_windows.exe</a>

 2. Place the program file in the folder with the files you want to sort

 3. Double click on file if not work <a  href="https://www.google.com/search?q=how+to+change+permissions+of+a+file+in+windows&sxsrf=ALeKk03ByQLIy_kPt0X2erLRnJHUqJrZDw%3A1628627435772&ei=6-ESYcvOLs3LrgTmwZ_oBA&oq=how+to+change+permissions+of+a+file+in+windows&gs_lcp=Cgdnd3Mtd2l6EAMyBQgAEMsBMgUIABDLATIGCAAQFhAeMgYIABAWEB4yBggAEBYQHjIGCAAQFhAeMgYIABAWEB4yBggAEBYQHjIGCAAQFhAeMgYIABAWEB46BwgAEEcQsAM6BwgAELADEENKBAhBGABQg9AbWLHZG2D73xtoAnACeACAAbIBiAHMB5IBAzAuOJgBAKABAcgBCcABAQ&sclient=gws-wiz&ved=0ahUKEwiL8J7-pafyAhXNpYsKHebgB00Q4dUDCA4&uact=5">Change file permission </a> or <a  href="https://support.microsoft.com/en-us/windows/turn-off-defender-antivirus-protection-in-windows-security-99e6004f-c54c-8509-773c-a4d776b77960">Off real time protection on windows</a>

+4. If you want to sort the files and automatically archive them, open terminal in the folder and write to the terminal: sort_windows.exe archive --all

 ## Linux

-1. Download file <a  href="https://github.com/oleh312/Sorting-files-by-extension/releases/download/v1.6/sort_linux">sort_linux</a>
+1. Download file <a  href="https://github.com/oleh312/Sorting-files-by-extension/releases/download/v1.7/sort_linux">sort_linux</a>

 2. Place the program file in the folder with the files you want to sort